How Camera School works

 Camera School consists of six modules, each of which will introduce you to a different technique and subject via bite-sized lessons and step-by-steps.
 The modules, published in Practical Photography, are jargon-free and easy to follow.
 Each lesson will conclude with a homework task, which is where you put your new skills to the test.

 Homework is uploaded to a special gallery, where the Camera School team will grade your images (gold, silver or bronze), offer constructive feedback and issue you with a special certificate.
 This year’s course will include creative techniques such as intentional camera movement (ICM) and some spooky Halloween shenanigans to celebrate the end of term.

 How do I take part?

-Simply get the next six issues of Practical Photography (June to November 2018), sign up here to receive emails, and complete the homework.
+Simply get the next six issues of Practical Photography (July to December 2019), sign up here to receive emails, and complete the homework.
 Easy!
-Why not take advantage of our Camera School-exclusive subscription offer and get the next six issues plus a Manfrotto NX shoulder bag for just £25?
+Why not take advantage of our Camera School-exclusive subscription offer and get the next six issues from just £14?
 Check it out here.

 Is the course for beginners or professionals?